cocos/cocos-docs/en/editor/publish/custom-build-plugin.md

 ### Build Process (`hooks` Script)

 The actual execution phase of the build is a separate worker process, ensuring that even if an abnormal crash occurs, it will not affect the normal use of other windows.
-The scripts defined in the `hooks` field of the start script are also loaded and executed in this separate worker process.
+The scripts defined in the `hooks` field of the build main script are also loaded and executed in this separate worker process.

 If only the script defined in the `hook` field is modified, the build process can be refreshed without restarting the plugin.
 To do this, press **Ctrl/Command + R** after opening the build DevTools, as in the **Build** panel above.